kingapl/mini_projects/README.md

 ## Guess the number
 This project is a mini game.
 Computer draws a number and asks the user to guess the number.

+## Letters counter
+A program that counts how many letters are in the text and shows how many times each letter appears in the text.

 ## Palindrome
 This application reverses a user-written string and checks if is palindrome.